bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 Drug connectivity
 --------------------------------------------------------------------------------
-In the **Drug connectivity** panel, users can correlate their signature with more than 5000 known drug profiles from the
+In the **Drug connectivity** submodule, users can correlate their signature with more than 5000 known drug profiles from the
 `L1000 <https://www.ncbi.nlm.nih.gov/pubmed/29195078>`__ database, as well as with drug sensitivity profiles from the `CTRP v2 <https://portals.broadinstitute.org/ctrp.v2.1/>`__